Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Here are some commonly used cover letter layouts and formats:

-- Modern Cover Letter: Modern Cover Letter A less formal form of cover letter that is commonly used to apply for more contemporary job roles.
-It lists your contact information and the hiring manager’s contact information, but usually omits the date.
+- Modern Cover Letter: Modern Cover Letter: This is a less formal form of cover letter and is typically used when applying for more modern job roles.
+It includes your contact information and the contact of the hiring manager’s information, but often does not include the date.